Galser/tfe-remote-backend/README.md

 > Note - you should have **ATLAS_TOKEN** exported as an environment variable, before next step

-- Run terraform init to download and initialize the backend :
+- Run terraform init to download and initialize the backend (you will need to answer `yes` for the backend question ) :
     ```
     terraform init